adreg0/bidNbuy/README.md

 </p>

-An End to End web application that can be used for seamless interactions between buyers and sellers where multiple buyers can bid their prices and sellers can accept a bid.
+An end-to-end web application that can be used for seamless interactions between buyers and sellers where multiple buyers can bid their prices and sellers can accept a bid.

 ### Technologies 🛠
 - MongoDB